imaaduddin/Social-Media-Animation/README.md

-Animating some popular social media icons using HTML and CSS.
+Animating some popular social media icons using HTML and CSS to add onto projects.